Tamalckb531/DSA-course/Week3/readme.md

 Same as the twoSum problem but we aren't using the inner loop from 0 rather than using from outer loop index+1.
 It will only work with the upper left triangle so no redundant value there.

+**LeetCode 15 - ThreeSum :**

+Just creating three nested loop for upper left triangle (starting inner index from outer index+1), then checking three value matching the target or not.
+If matched then printing it.

 <hr/>